haldonmez/spam-mail-detection/README.md

 ```

-Huge Thanks to [JIARUI XU](https://github.com/XavierSpycy) for the inspiration.
+Huge Thanks to [JIARUI XU](https://github.com/XavierSpycy) for the inspiration for the readme architecture.